 - Messages or phone calls that use odd or complicated language and/or include a sympathetic story that may seem over the top

-- Personal info that suddenly changes—a family members' name, their email address, etc. is different than what they’ve told you before.
+- Personal info that suddenly changes and is different than what they've told you before, like a family members' name or their email address

-- Impatient behavior—an owner who wants you to respond or do something that seems questionable right away.
+- Impatient behavior, like an owner who wants you to respond or do something that seems questionable right away

 Here’s an example of a suspicious message you’d want to flag:

 If you experience any of the above situations, don’t hesitate to flag the conversation in your Rover account and contact us as soon as possible.
 The sooner we know, the sooner we can take action.

 Include as much information as possible when contacting Rover Support so we can best investigate the situation.
 This could include, but is not limited to: